teknico/snabb/src/program/lwaftr/doc/README.rfccompliance.md

 ----

-Snabb-lwaftr alpha is assumed to connect to exactly one host with a known MAC address on each interface.
+Snabb lwAFTR alpha is assumed to connect to exactly one host with a known MAC address on each interface.
 Later work will include ARP/NDP support and remove this limitation.